The National September 11th Memorial & Museum

 Holly Wayne's 9/11 piece, NEW YORK: 98.6 was featured at the East Liberty Presbyterian Church for the 10th Anniversary of the attack.
 (Pittsburgh, PA.)

 Loretto – The Southern Alleghenies Museum of Art at Loretto is pleased to announce the opening of a one-work installation on view in the Museum’s lobby.

 Holly Wayne: Tribute to World Trade Center – 9/11 features the work, New York: 98.6.
 Wayne, a Pittsburgh artist, created the work to preserve the memory of the New York skyline prior to the terrorist attack on September 11, 2001.
 The installation will be on view through February 7, 2009.

 Wayne grew up in Pittsburgh, surrounded by images of fiery steel mills and iron-beamed bridges.
 Her love of industrial materials can be traced to childhood visits with her father to various construction sites where he worked.
-Wayne moved to New York City, where she graduated from the Fashion Institute of Technology majoring in Interior Design.
-She has been a practicing artist (and interior designer) for more than 20 years.
+Wayne moved to New York City later in life, where she graduated from the Fashion Institute of Technology.
+She has been a practicing artist and interior designer for more than 20 years.
 Over the years, she has built a reputation among collectors for the quality and distinctiveness of her art, and is sought-after for commissions.

 “Holly Wayne’s approach to creating art is very unique,” said SAMA Interim Curator Bobby Moore.
 “She recycles found objects that she calls ‘industrial artifacts.’
 She spends time at flea markets and junkyards gathering interesting metal parts from old cars, kitchen appliances and countless other objects that would otherwise deteriorate.
 She gives these objects a new life and purpose, incorporating them into her industrial landscapes with the precision of an architect.